 Despite the significant decrease in road traffic in 2020, there was a dramatic increase in bicyclist and pedestrian fatalities in Texas roadways.
 In fact, collisions that involve bicyclists were responsible for killing 82 people in 2020.
 Also, approximately 697 bicyclists died in traffic crashes in 2020, and the five most fatal states for bicyclists were New York, Louisiana, Texas, Florida, and California.

 A bicyclist getting hit by any kind of motor vehicle or running into a road hazard could cause severe injuries, permanent disabilities, or death.
 If you or a loved one has sustained injuries in a bike accident due to someone else’s negligence, you deserve proper compensation for your injuries, pain, and suffering, and property damage.

-Here at The Patel Firm PLLC, our competent Houston bicycle accident lawyer can review your case and help you recover maximum compensation for all your bicycle accident-related losses.
+Here at The Patel Firm PLLC, our competent Houston bike accident attorney can review your injury case, advise you on the legal options available, and help you recover maximum compensation for all your bicycle accident-related losses.

 Understanding the various kinds of bicycle accidents could help cyclists and drivers be more prepared when sharing the road to avoid devastating injuries to cyclists.
-Our skilled Houston bicycle accident lawyer handles the following bike accidents:
+Our skilled bicycle accident lawyer in Houston handles the following bike accidents:

-- Crashes at uncontrolled intersections – When a bicycle and a car approaches an intersection with no lights or signs present at about the same time, the first motorist to reach the intersection must be given the right-of-way.
+- Bicycle crashes at uncontrolled intersections – When a bicycle and a car approaches an intersection with no lights or signs present at about the same time, the first motorist to reach the intersection must be given the right-of-way.